Virginia State Capitol#2 in Best Things To Do in Richmond

-The capitol is free to the public Monday through Saturday from 8 a.m. to 5 p.m. and on Sundays from 1 p.m. to 5 p.m.
-You can take a guided tour from 9 a.m. to 4 p.m. on most days, or you can walk through the public areas yourself.
-Keep in mind that this is still the seat of government for Virginia, so you might want to visit the official website for details on the assembly meetings as well.
+The capitol is open to the public Monday through Saturday 9 a.m. to 5 p.m. and Sunday from 1 to 5 p.m.
+Free guided tours are available from 10 a.m. to 4 p.m.
+Monday through Saturday.
+On Sunday, free guided tours are available from 1 to 4 p.m.
+Keep in mind that this is still the seat of government for Virginia, so you might want to visit the official website for details on the legislative sessions as well.